 M Chinnaswamy Stadium's SubAir Facility: Everything you need to know

-Check out how the SubAir facility at M Chinnaswamy Stadium in Bengaluru works and find more about the innovative technology behind the drainage system at the venue for the upcoming IND vs NZ match, only on Sportsinfo.
+Check out how the SubAir facility at M Chinnaswamy Stadium in Bengaluru works and find out more about the innovative technology behind the drainage system at the venue only on Sportsinfo.

 author-image